-Information regarding survival and quality of life generally doesn't become clear for at least 48-72 hours post injury, when swelling in the brain begins to subside.
-Even then, information may be incomplete.
-Take this time to focus on your loved one.
-Start keeping a journal and write down your thoughts, feelings, observations, and questions as you think of them.
-Write down the answers you receive from the professionals involved in his or her treatment so that you can look back at them later.
-The journal can also help you see the progress of your family member's healing process over time.
+Start keeping a journal.
+Write down your thoughts, feelings, observations and questions as you think of them.
+This way, you can be sure to remember to ask all your questions and make sure they are answered.
+Write down answers you receive, so that you can look back at them later.
+The journal can also help you see the progress of the healing process over time.
 Sometimes when you are in the middle of a situation, it is difficult to see improvements.
 A journal can assist you in seeing these changes.